osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-text-parser.md

 `[` | `(`|
 `]` | `)` |

+## Culture support

+Some numeric values and datetimes support cultures when they are being parsed.
+The default culture is `en-US (US English)` (InvariantCulture).
+OSIsoft recommends that you leave the adapter at the default unless you expect culturally variant input.

+**Note:** Installed cultures vary by machine with both Linux and Windows.
+If the specified culture is not installed, the text parser fails to parse input that requires that culture.

 ## Time zone support

 A time zone or offset specified by a time is always used to convert to UTC time.
 Time zones are only used if there is no offset or time zone specifier in a text date and time string.